holderbp/lecture_notes/phy231-234/13_amperes-law.md

 ### Example: Long, straight, current-carrying wire.

 Just as we did for Gauss's Law, we will need to apply symmetry arguments to understand the basic picture of the magnetic field $\vec{B}$ and to construct easily calculable problems with Ampere's Law.

 For a long, straight, current-carrying wire, we know that the rotational symmetry of the wire about an axis along it means that $\vec{B}$ has the same magnitude at all points on an enclosing circle.

 ![Figure demonstrating rotational symmetry of long straight wire](images/13_symmetry-long-straight-wire.png)

-Because the wire and its current are unchanged under rotation, and because the magnetic field they produce must have the same symmetry, it must be true that:
+*Symmetry argument*: Because the wire and its current are unchanged under rotation, and because the magnetic field they produce must have the same symmetry, it must be true that:
 ```math
 | \vec{B} \left(\vec{r}_1\right)| = | \vec{B} \left(\vec{r}_2\right)| = | \vec{B} \left(r \right)|
 ```